bentman/PoSHTsToExcel/README.md

 ## "Who cannot give credit where due, cannot be trusted." - Uknown
 - Core functionality of this script was originally implemented by [Matt Schwartz (@n0spaces)](https://github.com/n0spaces)
     - The original script can be found at [git/n0spaces/Export-TSToExcel](https://github.com/n0spaces/Export-TSToExcel/tree/main)
-- I used [OpenAI's ChatGPT](https://chat.openai.com/) to assit refactoring the original script
+- I used [OpenAI's ChatGPT](https://chat.openai.com/) to assist refactoring the original script

 # Use-TsToExcel.ps1